 Yes, you should have insurance, even for a personal, residential playground.
 Insurance may cover the cost of your playground if it is damaged by severe weather and may also limit your liability if someone is injured on your playground.
 If you have an HOA, you should check with them before you install your playground to see if they require specific insurance companies or liability levels.

 Sometimes.
-Check with your homeowner’s insurance provider to see if they insure residential playgrounds and if the coverage is included in your existing policy or if it will incur additional fees.
+First, check with your homeowner’s insurance provider to see if they insure residential playgrounds and if the coverage is included in your existing policy or if it will incur additional fees.

-4. Do I need insurance for my public outdoor playground (e.g. neighborhood, school, church)?
+4. Do I need also insurance for my public outdoor playground (e.g. neighborhood, school, church)?

 Yes, if you own a public playground you should absolutely have insurance to protect your investment and limit your liability.
 There are a number of companies that offer general or public liability insurance coverage to choose from.